 My expert commentary has been sought after by international media outlets such as The Economist, The New York Times, Al-Jazeera, The Guardian, Financial Times, The LA Times, The Sydney Morning Herald, and Channel NewsAsia among others.
 I regularly write opinion/non-academic pieces on matters to do with identity politics in Indonesia.

 Over the years, I have also worked as an ethnographic researcher, lecturer, political risk analyst, and research project manager in Australia and Singapore.
-I am a keen traveller and a collector of snowglobes.
+I live in Melbourne with my family, and in my spare time, I enjoy cycling along the river trails.